 • Best Ubud Hotel: Four Seasons Sayan

-In a colossal property in north Seminyak that’s still accessible from a main road, this resort is ultra-modern, airy, and welcoming, without feeling trendy or pompous like others.
-Rooms are in a building facing the sea, while the opulent villas – given monikers like ‘WOW’ and ‘Extreme’ – sacrifice views for seclusion with their high walls and dense foliage also offering privacy.
-Villas feature huge pools, dazzling open-air lounge/dining areas, elongated sofas, and even longer desks.
-The split-level, beachfront infinity pool is massive enough to feature ‘beaches’, ‘waterfalls’, and ‘islands’ with palm trees.
-Avoid the walk or buggy ride to the main roadside entrance, and instead enjoy the beachside cafés at neighboring Batu Belig Beach.
+In a colossal property in north Seminyak, accessible from a main road, this resort is ultra-modern, airy, and welcoming without feeling trendy or pompous like others.
+Rooms are in a building facing the sea and angled to maximize possible ocean views.
+The opulent villas, with up to three bedrooms and names like ‘WOW’ and ‘Marvelous,’ sacrifice views for seclusion with their high walls but offer direct beach frontage.
+These villas also feature a huge private pool, dazzling open-air lounge/dining area, long sofa, and an even longer desk.
+The infinity pool alongside the beach is arguably the most spectacular in southern Bali – and massive enough to feature ‘beaches,’ ‘waterfalls,’ and ‘islands’ with palm trees.
+Although a little isolated from facilities, the W is within a short stroll along the sand from several glitzy beach clubs.

 W Seminyak – The Location

-- Area: Faces the beach along the invisible border between Seminyak/Petitenget and Batu Belig, and is in fact, far closer to the limited facilities at the latter.
-Bars and cafés are more accessible along the glorious beach than the busy road.
+- Area: Faces the beach along the invisible border between Seminyak and Batu Belig and is far closer to the limited facilities at the latter beach area.
+Nearby bars and cafés are usually more accessible on foot along the beach than via the busy road.

-- Address: About 500m from the main road, Jalan Petitenget Kerobokan, in the far northern end of Seminyak, a more sophisticated tourist region of southern Bali.
-But more correctly within the area known as Petitenget.
+- Address: Jalan Petitenget, Kerobokan.
+The lobby is about 500m from the main road in the far northern end of Seminyak, a more sophisticated tourist region of southern Bali.

-- How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
-This takes about 40 minutes (14 km), depending on traffic.
+- How to Get There: The only way to/from the airport is by metered taxi or a chartered car with a driver.
+This takes about 30 minutes, depending on traffic.

 W Seminyak – The Basics

-- Guests: The overall vibe is about couples under 40.
-Older guests may not relish the trendy setting, while facilities for families are quite limited.
+- Guests: The overall vibe is young and trendy and facilities for families are pretty limited.

 - Beach: Stunning and wonderfully-maintained, but like the rest of Seminyak/Petitenget, the sand is grey and the waves can be rough, so take care.
 No flags or lifeguards this far up the beach.

 - Views: Varies enormously.
-Rooms and suites face the ocean or gardens, while villas are secluded behind walls.
+Rooms face the ocean or gardens, and villas are secluded behind walls.

 - Parking: Enough free and secure spots well inside the resort grounds, but think long and hard before driving anywhere in Bali.